KDE/cutehmi/modules/templates_minimal_1/README.md

 ```qbs
 cutehmi.Module {
 ```
-All modules inherit after cutehmi.Module item, which itself inherits after cutehmi.CommonProduct.
+All modules inherit after `cutehmi.Module` item, which itself inherits after `cutehmi.CommonProduct`.
 You can find definitions of these items in [qbs directory](https://github.com/michpolicht/CuteHMI/tree/master/qbs/imports/cutehmi).

-One of the noticeable things is that cutehmi.Module item depends on cutehmi.metadata Qbs module, which will generate `cutehmi.metadata.json` and `cutehmi.metadata.hpp` files.
+One of the noticeable things is that `cutehmi.Module` item depends on `cutehmi.metadata` Qbs module, which will generate `cutehmi.metadata.json` and `cutehmi.metadata.hpp` files.
 These files will contain the meta-information extracted from properties of the `.qbs` file.